johnvincentcorpuz/maas-docs-online/docs/group_howto/ght_capacity_increase.rst

 .. image:: ../img/ght_request_service_increase.jpg

-4. A dialog box will then show up, you may then specify the number of services you would require, and any accompanying details.
+4. A dialog box will then show up, you may then specify the number of services you require, and any accompanying details.
 Click on "Send Request".

 .. image:: ../img/ght_service_limit_increase_dialog.jpg